 Diagnosis and treatment

-The ICU team use a wide range of diagnostic, monitoring and treatment techniques to help treat the patient in the best possible way.
+Critically ill patients often have several different problems, injuries or illnesses.
+Our team use a wide range of diagnostic, monitoring and treatment techniques to help treat you in the best possible way.

 - blood pressure